Great Bell of Dhammazedi: Current status

 Many people have tried to find the bell, so far without success.
 Professional deep sea diver James Blunt has made 115 exploratory dives, using sonar images of objects in the area for guidance.
 The search is complicated by the presence of at least three shipwrecks in the area.
 The water is muddy and visibility extremely poor.
-The bell could be buried in up to 25 ft of mud and thought to rest between the wrecks of two Dutch East Indiaman ships: Komine and Koning David, along with small pieces of De Brito's galleon.
+The bell could be buried in up to 25 ft of mud and is thought to rest between the wrecks of two Dutch East Indiaman ships: Komine and Koning David, along with small pieces of De Brito's galleon.

 In 2000, the Burmese government asked an English marine scientist named Mike Hatcher and his team to raise the bell so that it could be restored to the Pagoda.
 Hatcher agreed to manage the project, which has involvement from Japanese, Australian and American companies.
 Richard Gere is involved in raising funds.

 The project is not without its opponents: Some pro-democracy campaigners say the salvage operation could be construed as an endorsement by the international community of Myanmar's military dictatorship, and should wait until talks with the regime have progressed or until such time as a democratic government is in place.

 Hatchers's team intended to begin the first of seven salvage projects in March 2001, and determine the precise location of the bell.
 After a flurry of excitement stirred up by the BBC's announcement of the project, however, it apparently did not get off the ground, perhaps due to complications involved in his discovery in June 2000 of the Tek Sing in Indonesian waters, with the largest collection of porcelain ever found.

-If the project ever does go forward, divers will probably use some combination of sub-bottom profilers, personal mounted sonar, night vision devices, and copper sulphate detectors (since the mud around the bronze bell would be expected to have a high concentration of copper sulphate).
+If the project ever does go forward, divers will likely use some combination of sub-bottom profilers, personal mounted sonar, night vision devices, and copper sulphate detectors (since the mud around the bronze bell would be expected to have a high concentration of copper sulphate).
 About nine months after the survey they expect to lift the bell from the river.
 To do this, they will have to build a small version of an oil platform in the muddy rapids of the confluence of the two rivers, and assemble a large crane to lift the bell.
 Once lifted, they will construct a railway to transport it uphill about half a mile to the Shwedagon Pagoda.
 This final operation will take about four months.